jmpinheiros/python-scrapy-websites/README.md

     pip install -r requirements.txt

-Put in urls.txt all your site to scrap, one per line.
+Put in urls.txt all the sites to scrap, one per line.

 # RUN
 with urls file